Burmese–Siamese War (1849–1855): First Siamese Invasion of Kengtung (1850)

-The two armies left Chiangmai for Kengtung in February 1850.
+The two armies left Chiang Mai for Kengtung in February 1850.
 The army of Phraya Raxabut and Noi Mahaphrom successfully captured Mong Hsat, where they continued to Mong Gouk and captured several satellite towns of Kengtung.
 They eventually laid siege on Kengtung in March 1850.

-When the army of Phraya Upahad Phimphisara had reached Chiang Rai, he ordered Phraya Burirattana to attack and capture Mong Hpayak.
-Upahad Phimphisara himself negotiated a peaceful surrender from Mong Yawng and stationed there.
-Phraya Raxabut and Noi Mahaphrom led assaults on the walls of Kengtung but saopha Maha Hkanan of Kengtung successfully repelled the invaders.
-The Lanna side suffered from manpower shortage as the army of Upahad Phimphisara did not coalesce with them at Kengtung as planned.
-Noi Mahaphrom sent his man to urge Upahad Phimphisara at Mong Yawng to reinforce them at Kengtung but Upahad Phimphisara did not respond.
+When the army of Phraya Uparaj Phimphisan had reached Chiang Rai, he ordered Phraya Burirattana to attack and capture Mong Hpayak.
+Uparaj Phimphisan himself negotiated a peaceful surrender from Mong Yawng and stationed there.
+Phraya Raxabut and Noi Mahaphrom led assaults on the walls of Kengtung but saopha Maha Khanan of Kengtung successfully repelled the invaders.
+The Lanna side suffered from manpower shortage as the army of Uparaj Phimphisan did not coalesce with them at Kengtung as planned.
+Noi Mahaphrom sent his man to urge Uparaj Phimphisan at Mong Yawng to reinforce them at Kengtung but Uparaj Phimphisan did not respond.
 After being depleted of gunpowder with Kengtung persisted, Phraya Raxabut and Noi Mahaphrom decided to retreat the Lanna troops from Kengtung.

 The First Invasion of Kengtung by Lanna in 1850 did not succeed.
-Maha Hkanan managed to strongly repel the Lanna invaders.
+Maha Khanan managed to strongly repel the Lanna invaders.
 The discord among the Lanna lords prevented them from successfully taking Kengtung in the same manner with what they had accomplished before in 1802.
-Phraya Mahavong of Chiangmai issued a letter of apology to King Rama III at Bangkok, beseeching him for Bangkokian assisting troops and additional cooperation from Nan.
+Phraya Mahavong of Chiang Mai issued a letter of apology to King Rama III at Bangkok, beseeching him for Bangkokian assisting troops and additional cooperation from Nan.
 However, the king had been ill.
 King Rama III died in April 1851.

 Second Siamese Invasion of Kengtung (1852–1854)

 The expedition against Kengtung in 1850 did not succeed and Siam failed to support Suvanna and to gain control of Kengtung and Chiang Hung.
 The Qing raised an army to defeat Nokham at Chiang Hung and Nokham was killed.
 The Qing managed to restore Suvanna to the throne of Sipsongpanna.
-Amaravuth, Lady Pinkaew and Mahaxay, the Tai Lue royals, who had been staying in Bangkok for about three years, took the permission of King Mongkut to return to the north.
-Amaravuth and Lady Pinkaew returned to Luang Phrabang, while Mahaxay returned to Nan.
+Amaravuth, Lady Pinkaew and Mahachai, the Tai Lue royals, who had been staying in Bangkok for about three years, took the permission of King Mongkut to return to the north.
+Amaravuth and Lady Pinkaew returned to Luang Phrabang, while Mahachai returned to Nan.

 In 1852, Suvanna of Chiang Hung dispatched a mission, along with ceremonial golden and silver trees, to Bangkok to request the return of his family members to Chiang Hung.
 King Mongkut granted the permission for the Tai Lue royals to return to their homeland.
 However, the ministers at the court of Bangkok petitioned to King Mongkut to send another expedition into Chiang Hung.
 Like the previous occasion in 1850, Siam had to take Kengtung first before proceeding to Chiang Hung.
 Burma was then being embroiled in the Second Anglo-Burmese War and should not be able to provided supports to Kengtung, which was a tributary state of Burma.
 King Mongkut then ordered the following armies, with total number of 10,000 men, to Kengtung.
 On this occasion Bangkok was involved directly by sending its troops in the campaigns;